Library & Archives

 The Guggenheim Library contains published resources focused on modern and contemporary art, architecture, and photography.
 Collections include global Guggenheim exhibition catalogues, rare books, the Hilla Rebay Library, as well as an actively growing collection of artist monographs, art criticism and theory, and periodicals.
 More

 Library and Archives staff members routinely discover new and surprising items from the museum's vast trove of records and share their discoveries on the Findings blog.
-Originally begun in 2009 as part of a grant from the National Historical Publications and Records Commission to digitize five of the museum's archives, Findings has since expanded to share a broad range of photographs, posters, correspondence, drawings, and other ephemera.
+Begun in 2009 as part of a grant from the National Historical Publications and Records Commission to digitize five of the museum's archives, Findings has since expanded to share a broad range of photographs, posters, correspondence, drawings, and other ephemera.

 Plan Your Visit